 It’s not the size that matters, but how you use it

-A sonnet, not a novel.
-Keep your responses short and sweet — at first.
-Later on, beautiful articulated, 17-page epics are encouraged.
+Write a sonnet, not a novel.
+Keep your responses short and sweet—at first.
+Later on, beautifully articulated, 17-page epics are encouraged.
 At first, however, you always want to make the person you’re trying to attract lust for more.
-Give an inch (of prose), they demand a mile.
-I’m not a proponent of 2-word responses, but a short, 2-paragraph letter where each word is measured (and no words are wasted) is the online equivalent of a brief conversation that ends too soon and leaves you starving for more.
+Give an inch (of prose), and they’ll demand a mile.
+I’m not a proponent of two-word responses, but a short, two-paragraph message where each word is measured (and no words are wasted) is the online equivalent of a brief conversation that ends too soon and leaves you starving for more.
 There’s no shame in being coy.
 After all, isn’t that what flirting is all about?

 Don’t reveal too much too soon — mystery is fuel to the fire